 Once online, researchers set about asking a series of structured and unstructured questions to surface what people think, feel and do.
 Stimulus such as new concepts and ideas might be shared with participants and feedback collected, or participants might be tasked with a group-think exercise and asked to solve or discussion their approach to a problem.

-The groups tend to last between 1-2 hours and the number of participants ranges from 6-10, but can go higher.
+The groups tend to last between 1-2 hours and the number of participants ranges from 6-10, but this can go higher.

-Online focus groups are one of the most agile ways to get feedback on new ideas and concepts, and enable the researchers to go with the flow of conversation.
+Online focus groups are one of the most agile ways to get feedback on new ideas and concepts and enable the researchers to go with the flow of conversation.
 This often results in the surfacing of new insight which can quickly be probed by the researcher or moderator.
 Facilitating the group.

 Groups are recorded and transcripts often form part of the output so that the researcher can reflect and analyse the data after the session has been completed.
 A report is then written up by the researcher and presented back to the client, who may or may not have been actively observing the focus group.